How to Thicken Mayo:

 What you’re doing is basically making a new, but smaller, batch of mayo, and then instead of adding more oil, you’ll use the failed batch to pour in.

 That works for me, but I’ve learned that once in a great while, mayo is just weird and unpredictable.

 In all the batches I’ve made over the years, and this is since I was done experimenting and had my recipe figured out, I’ve only had it totally and completely bomb once.
 That one time I don’t know how many eggs I went through and wasted, but there was no bringing it back.
 When that happens, if you don’t want to keep going, try mixing some sour cream into it and herbs for a homemade ranch dip or ranch salad dressing.

 Usually, though, if you follow the tips in the homemade mayo recipe post, it will work every time, and if not, this method for fixing it works.

 But don’t beat yourself up if you chance upon that rare occasion where the mayo wins!

 In that case, just throw up your hands and go buy this mayo, but you may have to keep checking back as they have trouble keeping it in stock.
-Those are the only not-homemade kinds of mayo that I buy in a pinch.
+That’s the only not-homemade kind of mayo that I buy in a pinch.